EDUCBA Logo

 Line Chart

-• Represents closing prices over the set time period
+• Represents closing prices over the set period.

-• A line is formed by connecting closing prices over a time period
+• A line forms by connecting closing prices over some time.

-• Line charts do not give visual information of the trading range for points such as high, low and opening prices
+• Line charts do not give visual information on the trading range for points such as high, low, and opening prices.

 Bar Charts

-• The red bar signals stock prices have gone down,/ black bar signals the opposite
+• The red bar signals stock prices have gone down,/and the black bar signals the opposite.

 Candlestick Chart